adrien-perello/MFA/README.md

 **3. Set Up a Virtual Environment**

+- **Option 1:** Using the Graphical User Interface
+  - Open **Anaconda Navigato**r and click on Environments in the left panel
+  - [Select import](https://www.anaconda.com/docs/tools/anaconda-navigator/tutorials/manage-environments) (at the bottom) and navigate to the cloned/downloaded repository folder
+  - Select the `environment.yml` file
+  - Enter a descriptive name for the new environment, or use the existing name (default is `dmfa`)

+- **Option 2:** Using the Command Line
   - Navigate to the cloned/downloaded repository folder (where the `environment.yml` is located)
   - Open a Terminal (MacOS, Linux) or Command Prompt (Windows) from inside that specific directory
     - Windows: Click on the address bar in File Explorer, type `cmd`, and press Enter.
     - MacOS: Right-click and select `New Terminal at Folder`
     - Linux: Right-click and select `Open in Terminal`
   - Run the following command:
       ```bash
       conda env create --file environment.yml
       ```
   - Activate the environment:
       ```bash
       conda activate dmfa
       ```

 > **Notes:**
 > - If you’re not inside the correct directory, you can specify the full path: `--file /path/to/environment.yml`
-> - The environment name is already specified in the `environment.yml` file (default is `dmfa`), but you can set your own name using: `conda env create --name <MY-ENV-NAME> --file environment.yml`
+> - To change the environment'name via the Command Line, use `conda env create --name <MY-ENV-NAME> --file environment.yml`

 **4. Running Jupyter Notebooks**

 - **Option 1:** Using the Graphical User Interface
-  - Open Anaconda Navigator.
-  - Click on Environments in the panel and [select your environment](https://www.anaconda.com/docs/tools/anaconda-navigator/tutorials/manage-environments) (dmfa or your custom name).
+  - Open **Anaconda Navigato**r and click on Environments in the left panel
+  - [Select your environment](https://www.anaconda.com/docs/tools/anaconda-navigator/tutorials/manage-environments) (dmfa or your custom name).
   - Click Launch on Jupyter Notebook or JupyterLab.